Michael-Sebero/SCX-IMPERATOR/README.md

 | Warmup iterations | 200 |
 | Max acceptable σ | 15 ns (3 retries) |

 The **median** of samples is used (not the mean) to filter IRQ jitter.
 If affinity pinning fails for a pair, that entry is filled with a 500 ns sentinel so it is never treated as a free path.
+Until calibration completes (or on any system where it's skipped outright), cross-LLC stealing falls back to index order.

 ### Dispatch Order